mtiller/ModelicaBook/text/source/components/components/population.rst

 By defining the ``SinkOrSource`` model and inheriting from it, much of this complexity is hidden.
-As a result, models like ``Reproduction`` can write equations in a way that make their behavior more intuitive, *e.g.,* ``growth = alpha*species.population``.
+As a result, models like ``Reproduction`` can have equations written in a way that make their behavior more intuitive, *e.g.,* ``growth = alpha*species.population``.

 Although not shown, the ``Icon`` for the ``Reproduction`` model is